TheHarshal30/ChessX/README.md

 **Model-2:** This model uses two algorithms *Convolutional Neural Networks(CNN)* and *Minimax Algorithm*.
 When generating a move, it judges the effectiveness values outputted by the different algorithms and finds which algorithm has the highest effectiveness value.

-**Model-3:** A model is only as good as its data.
-In this context, a chess model trained on data can only play as well as the source of the data.
-By removing data from the equation, the theoretical ceiling of the algorithm would be removed, which would give the model (theoretically) infinite potential.